melles1991/usecuewebsite/_posts/2017-08-22-running-jekyll-on-cloud9.md

 6. type on the command line: jekyll serve –host $IP –port $PORT –baseurl ''
 7. your website is now running 'locally' on Cloud9

 With Cloud9 you can create Jekyll websites on Linux and feel like a pro.
-Try it!&nbsp; You will love it.
+Try it!
+You will love it.